SuperNolvas/free-genai-bootcamp-2025/language-voyager/README.md

 **Concept:** A game where players "travel" through a country or region using ArcGIS maps to learn the local language through location-specific vocabulary, cultural contexts, and interactive conversations.

+## Current Implementation Status

+The project currently has:
+- ✅ Full-featured backend with FastAPI
+- ✅ Basic frontend with login functionality
+- ✅ Tokyo region mapping with bounded exploration
+- ✅ Random user placement within Tokyo
+- ✅ Random Location button functionality
+- ✅ Location-aware chat system with LLM integration
+- ✅ Real-time location updates

+Features marked with ⏳ in this document are planned for future implementation.

 ## Core Gameplay

 Players navigate a detailed ArcGIS map of their target language's country (e.g., Japan for Japanese learners).
 As they explore, they encounter: